zchee/neovim-wiki/Installing-Neovim.md

   You can then copy your spell files over (for English, located [here](https://github.com/vim/vim/blob/master/runtime/spell/en.utf-8.spl) and [here](https://github.com/vim/vim/blob/master/runtime/spell/en.utf-8.sug));
-- For Python 2/3 plugins, you need the `neovim` Python module.
+- For Python plugins you need the `pynvim` module.
 "Virtual envs" are recommended.
-After activating the virtual env, enter `pip install neovim` (in *both*).
+After activating the virtual env do `pip install pynvim` (in *both*).
 Edit your `init.vim` so that it contains the path to the env's Python executable:
     ```vim
     let g:python3_host_prog='C:/Users/foo/Envs/neovim3/Scripts/python.exe'
     let g:python_host_prog='C:/Users/foo/Envs/neovim/Scripts/python.exe'
     ```
-    - Run `:CheckHealth` and read `:help provider-python`.
+    - Run `:checkhealth` and read `:help provider-python`.
 - **init.vim ("vimrc"):** If you already have Vim installed you can copy `%userprofile%\_vimrc` to `%userprofile%\AppData\Local\nvim\init.vim` to use your Vim config with Neovim.